likhitha-dhanaraju/e-commerce_ai/README.md

 ### Instructions to use

-1. Clone the repository - `git clone https://bitbucket.org/vectorised/matching-tool.git`
+1. Clone the repository - `git clone https://github.com/likhitha-dhanaraju/e-commerce_ai.git`
-2. cd `matching-tool/pagination/`
+2. cd `e-commerce_ai/pagination/`
 3. Install the required libraries - `pip install -r requirements.txt`
-4. Enter the `URL` and `category` name in the file and run the program.
+4. Enter the `URL` and `category` names in the file and run the program.

 # description_matcher

 Given two product urls, data and images are extracted.
-The similarity between the names and keywords of the products are shown using various embeddings with cosine similarity
+The similarity between the names and keywords of the products are shown using various embeddings with cosine similarity.

 ### Instructions to run:

-1. Clone the repository. `git clone https://bitbucket.org/vectorised/matching-tool.git`
+1. Clone the repository. `git clone https://github.com/likhitha-dhanaraju/e-commerce_ai.git`

-2. Move into the repository. `cd matching-tool/`
+2. Move into the repository. `cd e-commerce_ai/`

 3. Move into the repository `cd description_matcher/`